Fire investigators heading back to International Paper mill Monday

-Investigators will be back on the scene Monday to determine the origin of a fire that caused extensive damage to a large building housing a couple of paper machines at the International Paper mill in Coosa.
+Investigators will be back on the scene Monday to determine the origin of an early morning fire that caused extensive damage to a large building at the International Paper mill in Coosa.

 “It was as bad a fire as I’ve ever seen out there,” said Rome-Floyd County Fire Chief Troy Brock on Sunday.